su8code/ethioclicks-javaapp/README.md

 ##### The First Step is Getting The Jar Files from Java Source Code

-After successully configuring and testing the project the next step is to get the jar binary file from the finished final javafx project source code , if you know how to do it yourself it's great but if you don't know how to do it it's also awesome you are going to learn how to do it by yourself with this documentation, The steps used to export the java source code into a jar executable program varies from one IDE to other IDE's because of this we have provided a link down bellow to show you in detail and clear way to  get the jar executable file on mostly used java Integrated Development Environment's but if you are using another type of java IDE kindly search for how you can export the java source code into jar executable binary file for your specific IDE.
+After successully configuring and testing the project we have to get the jar binary file from the finished final javafx project source code , if you know how to do it yourself it's great but if you don't know how to do it it's also awesome you are going to learn how to do it by yourself with this documentation, The steps used to export the java source code into a jar executable program varies from one IDE to other IDE's because of this we have provided a link down bellow to show you in detail and clear way to  get the jar executable file on mostly used java Integrated Development Environment's but if you are using another type of java IDE kindly search for how you can export the java source code into jar executable binary file for your specific IDE.

 * [How to get .jar file on Eclipse](https://www.tutorialspoint.com/eclipse/eclipse_create_jar_files.htm)
 * [How to get .jar file in Netbeans](https://www.bing.com/search?q=getting+jar+netbeans&qs=n&form=QBRE&sp=-1&pq=getting+jar+&sc=8-12&sk=&cvid=A5111694CC544D6FA9837318283F016F)
 * [How to get .jar file in Intellij IDEA](https://blog.karthicr.com/posts/2016/07/10/creating-an-executable-jar-in-intellij-idea/)

-even if the steps for Extracting  the jar file vary from one IDE to other IDE in all integrated development environments after successfully building and exporting the project our IDE will create the jar file inside our project folder including the libraries our project is configured to include(external libraries will be stored inside the lib folder along our .jar file).
+Even if the steps for Extracting  the jar file vary from one IDE to other IDE , in all integrated development environments after successfully building and exporting the project our IDE will create the jar file inside our project folder including the libraries our project is configured to include(external libraries will be stored inside the lib folder along our .jar file).

 After Successfully making your jar file you will get an output like this
 ![Edit Profile](images/jar.JPG)